israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  - Hexadecimal escapes started by "\x", for example \xA9
  - Octal literal escapes started by "\" and (a) digit(s), for example \251

+This means that a tagged template like the following is problematic, because, per ECMAScript grammar, a parser looks for valid Unicode escape sequences, but finds malformed syntax:

 ### Comments
 JavaScript has two kinds of comments: single-line comments and multiline comments.